 I-House is proud to offer need based financial aid to Residents to assist with expenses.
 These opportunities are made possible through the generous support of corporations, foundations and individuals such as alumni and trustees.
-It is through this that International House is able to maintain the exceptional geographic, cultural and economic diversity that is central to the mission.
+Awards for the spring 2021 semester are equal to one month free (for most room types)!

-The following funds are available to incoming new Residents for the 2019-20 academic year:
+The following funds are available for the Spring 2021 semester:

-The Thea Petschek Iervolino Foundation Awards of $7,500 each to 2 residents studying art, 2 residents studying music and 1 resident studying education.
+- The Thea Petschek Iervolino Foundation Awards of $3,250 each to Residents studying art, music or education.
 Thea Petschek Iervolino, ‘48 was an avid patron of the arts and International House.
 She has expressed her life-long commitment to International House in various ways including the generous support allowing for financial aid awards.

 - The Leslie H. Gelb Fund – Awards of up to $2,000 to Residents studying Journalism or International Affairs.
 Mr. Gelb had a long and distinguished career as a correspondent and columnist for The New York Times, then served as senior Defense and State Department official.

 There is one application for all of the funds listed above.
 Although you may be eligible for more than one it is only possible to receive one.